Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning

 \subsection{Scaling up minor classes increases deviation}

-We investigate how popular treatments such as re-weighting and re-sampling affect classifier learning.
+We investigate how popular treatments such as re-weighting and re-sampling affect ConvNet learning.
 Let $N_c$ be the number of training instances of class $c$, we re-weight an instance of class $c$ by $N_c^{-0.5}$, as suggested in~\cite{maaten2009visualizing}.
 We consider re-sampling so that every mini-batch has the same number of instances per class. \autoref{fig:2} shows the resulting training and test set accuracy and the distance between training and test feature means per class.
-Both methods do not reduce the feature mean distance or even aggravate it.
-The test accuracy thus, remains poor.
+Both methods do not reduce the feature mean distance (\ie, feature deviation) or even aggravate it.
+The test accuracy thus remains poor.

 To better understand feature deviation, we follow~\cite{kang2019decoupling} to apply a nearest center classifier using the training feature means as centers. \autoref{tab:NCM} shows the results.
-We see a similar trend as in~\cite{kang2019decoupling}: ERM outperforms re-sampling and is on par with re-weighting. \emph{The average test set accuracy is even higher than applying the learned linear classifiers.} We attribute the relatively poor performance of re-sampling to the feature mean deviation, since we use the training means as centers.
+We see a similar trend as in~\cite{kang2019decoupling}: ERM outperforms re-sampling and is on a par with re-weighting. {The average test set accuracy is even higher than applying the learned linear classifiers.} We attribute the relatively poor performance of re-sampling to the feature mean deviation, since we use the training means as centers.
 We further investigate the upper bound by using the test feature means as centers (thus removing the deviation of means).
-Re-sampling still falls behind others, suggesting that feature deviation also affects the quality (e.g., discriminative ability) of features.
-In short, our observations suggest that naively scaling up the influence of minor classes might aggravate feature deviation and can not resolve problems in class-imbalanced learning.
+Re-sampling still falls behind others, suggesting that it also degrades the quality (e.g., discriminative ability) of features.
+In short, our observations suggest that naively scaling up the influence of minor classes in training might aggravate feature deviation (or reduce feature quality) and can not resolve problems in class-imbalanced learning.